arso1er/edu.portfolio.yowl/README.md

 In order to make a comment, you need to be registered.
 After the registration, you need to login to make your comment on every experience you made on a web site.
 You can modify or delete your reviews whenever you want.
+You can read more about YOWL specifications [here](documents/specifications.md).

 ## Technologies
 ***